s1pierro/FiberFold/README.md

 ## License
 Code is licenced under the termes of the <a href="LICENSE.md">GNU GPL v3</a>

-Graphic contents are licenced under the termes of <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>

 If you got interset in such kind of app and want more or if you want to contribute, feel free to contact me : s1pierro@protonmail.com